CommonHuman-Lab/breachsql/README.md

 | `-o STEM` | — | Output stem — writes `<stem>.txt`, `<stem>.json`, `<stem>_dump.json` |
 | `--text FILE` | — | Write plain-text summary to FILE |
 | `--report-html` | — | Write a self-contained HTML report to this file |

 ---

+## GloomProxy Plugin

+BreachSQL ships pre-installed with [GloomProxy](https://github.com/CommonHuman-Lab/gloomproxy) and appears in the workspace UI out of the box — no extra setup needed.

+---